 - Many people clench their jaws when stressed — and may also tighten their anal sphincters.

-- At about day 15 in embryological development, two depressions form: one develops into the mouth and the other that develops into the urinary/digestive/reproductive openings — the openings of the digestive canal.
+- At about day 15 in embryological development, two depressions form: one develops into the mouth and the other develops into the openings at the other end of the digestive canal.

-This post in particular has been shared widely on the internet, separated from the rest of my website.
 If you suffer from TMJ issues, I host a Facebook group called Word of Mouth for people looking for information and solutions for these issues.
-I also have a private bodywork practice in Austin, Texas, where I offer TMJ Relief sessions.
-I offer free 30-minute consultations to evaluate TMJ issues.